jelleloman/irma-thesis/election-vote.local/README.md

 # Voting registration site

-This folder contains the files for a registration website for a demo election.
+This folder contains the files for a voting website for a demo election.
 For project wide installation instruction, see the main folder's [README](../README.md).

 ### Installation
 In this directory, run the command